History of Bristol's buses

 Tram drivers had previously worked 12-hour shifts, exposed to the elements, and standing at the controls.
 The shifts were reduced to 9 hours per day in 1907.

 The tram network reached its maximum extent in 1908.

 The third bus chassis to be built entered service in Bristol in May 1908.
 AE772 was a C40 and is seen near the Suspension Bridge.
 The 16-seat bodies were also built by BT&CC.

 Bus manufacture moved to Brislington Tram Depot in 1910, and in 1912 the chairman leased the existing Filton works for another of his companies to build aircraft in.
 In 1913, the Motor Constructional Works were opened at Kensington Hill, Brislington (half a mile or so from the tram depot).
-Chassis now rolled off the production line allowing more vehicles to enter service and for more routes to be introduced, and the company expanded into Bath, Cheltenham, Weston-super-mare and Gloucester, initially as a charabanc and taxicab operator, but later running buses as well.
+Chassis now rolled off the production line allowing more vehicles to enter service and for more routes to be introduced, and the company expanded into Bath, Cheltenham, Weston-super-Mare and Gloucester, initially as a charabanc and taxicab operator, but later running buses as well.

-Many employees joined up to fight in the First World War, and among other resulting changes the first conductresses appeared, while Weston-Super-Mare employed the first women tram drivers in the west of England.
+Many employees joined up to fight in the First World War, and among other resulting changes the first conductresses appeared, while Weston-super-Mare employed the first women tram drivers in the west of England.

 After an interruption caused by the war, chassis production resumed.
 The 4-ton chassis in particular was popular with other operators.
 More buses were also added to the company’s own fleet, and its reach extended to Bridgwater, Malvern, Tewkesbury and Coleford.
-New deopts were opened in Swindon and Wells.
+New depots were opened in Swindon and Wells.

 The first double-deckers on Bristol chassis were supplied to Kingston upon Hull Corporation Tramways in 1923.
 They had bodywork by Dick Kerr, the tram manufacturers, of Preston.
 There were just three of them.